vladimiryardan/Taffy-Wiki/Roadmap.md

 * New features:
   * Extensive test suite added - helpful for contributors to know they haven't broken anything
+    * Update test suite to use Tags instead of script so it can be run on any CFML engine (What good are tests if you can't use them to test?)
   * Added support for HTTP "HEAD" verb
   * Added ability to add custom headers to a response
   * Moved mime-type declaration ("this api supports json,xml,etc") into representation class metadata, instead of api-level configuration.